hapax/hapax.github.io/assets/simple-physics.md

 to solve mechanics problems!
 We are bound by convention and familiarity to the typical use case.
-But there's usually something fun and surprising just around the corner.
+But there's usually something even cooler just around the corner.

 There are other myths in play, e.g. that the only real toolset is calculus and its tributaries; before then, students must